StarRocks/starrocks/docs/table_design/Data_distribution.md

 - **Partition a table on an integer type column at the table creation**

-  When the data type of the partition column is INT, you specify the range of partitions in  `START` and `END` and define the incremental value in `EVERY`.
+  When the data type of the partitioning column is INT, you specify the range of partitions in  `START` and `END` and define the incremental value in `EVERY`.
 Example:

   > **NOTE**
   >